dancehall-battle/website/README.md

 ## Serve locally
 Serve the website locally via `./serve.sh`.
+This will also build the website and watches for changes.

 ## Contributions
 Contributions are welcome, and bug reports or pull requests are always helpful.